microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgIdentityGovernanceTermsOfUseAgreement.md

 # Get-MgIdentityGovernanceTermsOfUseAgreement

 ## SYNOPSIS
-Retrieve the properties and relationships of an agreement object.
+Retrieve all files related to an agreement.
+This includes the default file and all localized files.
 This API is available in the following national cloud deployments.

 ## SYNTAX